DandyLyons/notes/content/Library/The Bible (WEB)/51 - Colossians/Col-02.md

 Be careful that you don't let anyone rob you through his philosophy and vain deceit, after the tradition of men, after the elements of the world, and not after Christ.

 ###### v9
-For in him all the fullness of the Deity dwells bodily,
+For in him all the fullness of the Deity[^1] dwells bodily,

 ###### v10
 and in him you are made full, who is the head of all principality and power.